lnjX/Wasteland/README.txt

 License of Media (Textures, Sounds, Meshes):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If not stated differently in a mod directory everything is licensed under CC-BY 3.0.
+If not stated differently in a mod directory everything is licensed under CC BY-SA 3.0.
 See <https://creativecommons.org/licenses/by/3.0/> for more informations.